Hi, I’m Ralph. I’m a gamer, dungeon master, YouTuber, and RPG collector who’s incredibly passionate about roleplaying games.

 Most of my early gaming love went to point-and-click adventure games like Full Throttle, Leisure Suit Larry, and Police Quest.

 Not sure when exactly the transition happened to computer roleplaying games but I assume playing Lost Wishes MUD with my friends had an impact.

 Computer Roleplaying Games

-I absolutely loved the freedom of going wherever you wanted, and doing whatever you wanted.
-You didn't even have to follow the storyline!
+I absolutely loved the freedom of going wherever and doing whatever I wanted.
+I didn’t even have to follow the storyline!
 The seeds for my roleplaying game passion definitely were planted with that game.

 Other roleplaying games I intimately enjoyed were Fallout, Shadows over Riva, Baldur’s Gate, and Planescape Torment.

 Discovering Advanced Dungeons & Dragons

 Those last two games are from the Dungeons & Dragons brand although I had no clue about the existence of tabletop roleplaying games back then.

 That all changed when I went to GenCon Benelux.
 The European headquarters of Wizards of the Coast is in Belgium so we had our own GenCon back in the day.

 I went there thinking it was a convention about computer roleplaying games!
 Imagine my surprise (and disappointment) when there were barely any computer games to be found.